 2. Western allies have been backing extremist islamist groups in Syria, often described as “moderate rebels”, such as the White Helmets, who have been responsible for atrocities comparable to ISIS.
 Some rebel groups have been responsible for the use of chemical weapons – we cannot assume Assad used these weapons without evidence.

-Let’s care about human suffering for its own sake, not just when it’s relevant to existing ambitions[/pullquote]
+Lets care about human suffering for its own sake, not just when it’s relevent to existing ambitions.

 4. If there are casualties, civilians blown apart by western bombs isn’t somehow more acceptable than civilians choked with Sarin gas.

 5. Bombing campaigns invariably increase the shares of bomb manufacturers.
 Theresa May’s husband manages the trust funds of companies who have directly profited from the recent western bombings.
 Quelle surprise.

 6. Instead of using killing machines as symbolic gestures, we should protect what is left.
 The democratic Kurds who fought off ISIS in Syria need our support as they face completely unprovoked bombings from the autocratic Turkish government – our policy is to ignore the Kurds as they are ethnically cleansed.
 Meanwhile, we bomb and we bomb, and then reject asylum to the refugees we create.

 Playing little games with bombs and missiles to position with Russia, to make politicians look big and strong in the tabloids, and to inflate the value of the military-industrial complex, is sad and pathetic.
 Let’s care about human suffering for its own sake, not just when it’s relevant to existing ambitions.